hainn2803/WKD/README.md

 # Introduction

-In this paper, we propose a methodology of `Wasserstein Distance (WD) for knowledge distillation`.
-It overcame the dominance of classical KL-Divergence in knowledge distillation.
-Specifically,
+In this paper, We propose a novel methodology of Wasserstein distance based knowledge distillation (WKD), extending beyond the classical Kullback-Leibler divergece based one pioneered by Hinton et al. Specifically,
 - We present a discrete WD based logit distillation method (`WKD-L`).
 It can leverage rich interrelations among classes via cross-category comparisons between predicted probabilities of the teacher and student, overcoming the downside of category-to-category KL divergence.

 - We introduce continuous WD into intermediate layers for feature distillation (`WKD-F`).
 It can effectively leverage geometric structure of the Riemannian space of Gaussians, better than geometryunaware KL-divergence.